AndersDeath/diary2/000-current.md

 # 03 September - Sunday - Yerevan - 339 day of immigration

 Today is a final day of mu current vacation.
 I rested a bit and this is good.
 I even returned to meditation and yoga.
 Only one week and I found power for it again.
+I also reviewed a contract with XU company.